The Ultimate Sustainable Event Management and Planning Checklist

 ☐ Work with carbon offset organizations to drive meaningful change.
 For example, Radisson recently partnered with offset provider First Climate to reduce greenhouse gas emissions and create a positive social impact.

 ☐ Check out the Events Industry Council’s Sustainable Event Standards (EIC-SES) and consider pursuing EIC-SES certification.

 Sustainable Event Planning Checklist

-After you set a foundation for sustainable practices, you can turn your attention to planning.
+After you set a foundation for sustainable practices, you can focus on planning.
+Here’s your checklist:

 ☐ Ensure the vendors you work with use sustainable sourcing and delivery practices.

 ☐ Study each venue carefully and assess its ESG, power sources, management policies, and commitment to sustainability.